 GeneCards Summary for KCNA3 Gene

 KCNA3 (Potassium Voltage-Gated Channel Subfamily A Member 3) is a Protein Coding gene.
-Diseases associated with KCNA3 include lymph node cancer.
-Among its related pathways are Transmission across Chemical Synapses and Potassium Channels.
+Diseases associated with KCNA3 include Lymph Node Cancer.
+Among its related pathways are Potassium Channels and Transmission across Chemical Synapses.
 GO annotations related to this gene include ion channel activity and voltage-gated ion channel activity.
 An important paralog of this gene is KCNA10.

 UniProtKB/Swiss-Prot for KCNA3 Gene